 This half-day Jewish heritage walking tour begins at your hotel, where you’ll meet your private guide and head to Hausvogteiplatz.
 This square was once renowned for its booming textile and fashion industry, which was largely run by Jewish designers and merchants.
 In the square you’ll find three tall mirrors, arranged in a circle.
 This monument, reflecting the sky to all who see it, is a memorial dedicated to the Jewish victims of the Holocaust.

 You’ll then head to Bebelplatz, the site of a Nazi book burning in 1933.
 Around 20,000 books written about ideologies opposed to Nazism, written by Jewish authors, or considered subversive were torched in an act of censorship.
-As you make your way through the square, look down to see the art installation commemorating this book burning.
-The Empty Library was designed by an Israeli sculptor and is set deep into the cobblestones.
+As you make your way through the square, look down to The Empty Library.
+This art installation was designed by an Israeli sculptor and is set deep into the cobblestones.
 The subterranean memorial features empty book shelves with enough room to house 20,000 books.

 On your way to your next destination, you’ll pass through Museum Island.
 Your guide will tell you all about James Simon, a German-Jewish art collector and philanthropist who donated most of his priceless art collection to Berlin’s state museums.